-Do you have to chill the candy before slicing?
+Do you have to chill the candy before slicing it?

 You do not have to chill your peanut butter candy roll before slicing, but it does help make the slices cleaner.

 Use a sharp knife to slice the roll into round pieces.
-Wrap in the wax paper!
+Wrap in wax paper!